AFRINIC/ansible-role-dhcp/README.md

 ## Testing

-Tests for this role are provided in the form of a Vagrant environment that is kept in a separate branch, `tests`.
-I use [git-worktree(1)](https://git-scm.com/docs/git-worktree) to include the test code into the working directory.
-Instructions for running the tests:

-1. Fetch the tests branch: `git fetch origin tests`
-2. Create a Git worktree for the test code: `git worktree add tests tests` (remark: this requires at least Git v2.5.0).
-This will create a directory `tests/`.
-3. `cd tests/`
-4. `vagrant up` will then create a VM and apply a test playbook (`test.yml`).

-You may want to change the base box into one that you like.
-The current one, [bertvv/centos72](https://atlas.hashicorp.com/bertvv/boxes/centos72) was generated using a Packer template from the [Boxcutter project](https://github.com/boxcutter/centos) with a few modifications.
+Testing in this fork has been moved to using [molecule](http://molecule.readthedocs.io/) with the Vagrant driver.

 ## Contributing

-Issues, feature requests, ideas are appreciated and can be posted in the Issues section.
-Pull requests are also very welcome.
-Preferably, create a topic branch and when submitting, squash your commits into one (with a descriptive message).
+Issues, feature requests, ideas are ideally added to the origin ([bertvv/ansible-role-dhcp](https://github.com/bertvv/ansible-role-dhcp)) repository for widest distribution.
+Pull requests to that repo are welcomed.
+Preferably, create a topic branch there, and when submitting, squash your commits into one (with a descriptive message).

 ## License